 If you’ve missed our coverage so far of the American Acoustasonic Tele and Strat, we’ll recap here as this new Jazzmaster version is very much a sibling.
 The Acoustasonic might use the shape of those classic solidbodies, but it is an acoustic guitar first and foremost.

 It’s also a Fender, so all three guitars are bolt-ons and have the Micro-Tilt adjustment (albeit it with four screws to secure the neck, rather than the two-screws-plus-bolt of the original 70s design), which is essential for setup when you have a non-adjustable acoustic-style pin bridge.

-Although the guitars still employ the standard Fender scale length, the necks themselves break with tradition: mahogany, quarter-sawn for maximum stiffness, with a 22-fret ebony ’board and a flatter 305mm (12-inch) Gibson-like radius.
+Although the guitars still employ the standard Fender acoustic guitar scale length, the necks themselves break with tradition: mahogany, quarter-sawn for maximum stiffness, with a 22-fret ebony ’board and a flatter 305mm (12-inch) Gibson-like radius.
 The mainstream neck shape is the same across all three, a modern deep C like Fender’s American Professional II.

 The body shells are again mahogany.
 Our Jazzmaster’s is two-piece, finely centre-joined, with the grain of the two pieces diagonally matched.
 The thin (approximately 3mm) inset spruce top here is hidden under the deep grey Tungsten finish, one of five offered, which is edged with what looks like black/white/black purfling.

 However, this entire top finish is a printed paint process including those stripes, which are not inlaid; it’s the same with the rings around the small soundhole.
 Despite the mainly hollow build, we still have a forearm and ribcage contour, although both are less extreme than you’d see on a 50s solidbody.